jemcdevitt/DeadMansChest/README.md

 ---

-## What Is Dead Man's Chest?
+## What Is Deadman's Chest?

-**Dead Man's Chest** turns the open ocean into the beginning of a survival-friendly pirate adventure.
+**Deadman's Chest** turns the open ocean into the beginning of a survival-friendly pirate adventure.

 While exploring the world, players may discover strange glowing barrels drifting in the water.
 Claim the soggy map inside, follow the skull-marked chart, locate the cursed treasure marker, defeat the guardians, and claim whatever the dead left behind.